Assistant Directors

 How do German labor regulations affect scheduling?

-German productions follow strict Arbeitszeitgesetz (working time act) regulations including maximum 10-hour days and mandatory 11-hour rest periods.
-Our ADs build these requirements into every schedule, ensuring legal compliance while maximizing productive shooting time.
+Here is how the picture comes together.
+German shoots follow strict Arbeitszeitgesetz (working time act) rules including maximum 10-hour days and required 11-hour rest periods.
+Our ADs build these needs into each schedule, making sure legal compliance while maximizing productive shooting time.

 Do your ADs speak English?

-Yes, all our ADs for international productions are fluent English and German speakers.
-German crews are highly professional and many speak English, making Germany accessible for international productions.
+Yes, all our ADs for global shoots are fluent English and German speakers.
+German crews are highly pro and many speak English, making Germany easy to reach for global shoots.

 Can you provide AD teams for multi-unit productions?